 This is going to sound bad, but I just don't follow the industry much, and I'm really bad at remembering people's names.
 I'm a really visual person so I see things and designs around that I really respect, but I don't dive deeper into who made them.

-What advice would you give students starting out?
-It’s ok to start out with a shit job, like cutting out cars at John Hughes, as long as you don’t get stuck there.
-I worked at other mediocre places, but when you get an opportunity to create a new brand you really have to embrace that and push the boundaries, I feel like you can do great work for pretty much anyone, the client or the account manager or whoever can butcher it later, but that creative process of ups and downs is what’s important and pushing yourself all the time.
+It's ok to start out with a shit job, like cutting out cars at John Hughes, as long as you don't get stuck there.
+I worked at other mediocre places, but when you get an opportunity to create a new brand you really have to embrace that and push the boundaries, I feel like you can do great work for pretty much anyone, the client or the account manager or whoever can butcher it later, but that creative process of ups and downs is what's important and pushing yourself all the time.

 For us it's to stay small and boutique, and have quality clients that really value design.
 We like collaborating with other creative people, so thats something we want to keep doing.